What is a Policy Proposal?

-These are the Policy Proposals going forward to the next Student Panels (on the 7th and 8th March).
-Please note, they are currently undergoing our standard review process and are subject to change:
+Once they have been confirmed by the Democracy Committee, you will see here the Policy Proposals going forward to the next Student Panels.
+Please note, all proposals undergo our standard review process and are subject to change:

 This page will be updated once the policies for discussion have been confirmed also: Current Proposed Policies page.

 If Policy Proposals are put forward to all-student vote, you will be able to vote for them below: